 However, on our way to Spring Hill, we made a stop in Gainsville to see the campus of one of our SEC rivals, University of Florida.
 We even go to go inside The Swamp.
 After leaving there we hit some bad traffic, but finally arrived to Gramma’s around 8pm.

-One thing about the day that had concerned us days before the trip was that since we were renting a car from Hertz, we would have to go pick up the car that morning of the trip.
+One thing about the day that had concerned us days before the trip was that since we were renting a car from Hertz, although we looked in Arizona Sedan and Limousine website, we would have to go pick up the car that morning of the trip.
 From what they kept saying, we had concerns that they would not have a full size car as we had requested.
 When we got there that morning they chad a mid-size car, which we took because that was really our only option.
 We ended up stopping in Albany, GA to switch cars out for a full size.
 That added about hour to our trip.
 We were happy to have more room though.